visiongirles/visiongirles/README.md

 - 👀 I’m interested in iOS programming
 - 🌱 I’m currently learning Swift and making my way towards drawing app (color book)
 - 💞️ I’m looking to collaborate on anything actually, open to new ideas
-- 📫 You can hit me by baby.did.it @ gmail.com (delete spaces before and after @)
+- 📫 You can hit me by busy.sychenko @ gmail.com (delete spaces before and after @)

 <!---
 visiongirles/visiongirles is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.